 A mixed method process evaluation will also be conducted to explore implementation, mechanisms of impact and context.
-A separate detailed protocol will outline this in full.
+A separate detailed appendix (appendix III) will outline the qualitative component in full and seek permission for additional data collection that will be required.